-Please remember if we ask you to call in to discuss your results, this does not mean that you have anything seriously wrong with you.
+We may ask you to call in to discuss your results, this does not mean that you have anything seriously wrong with you.

 Why and how to inform your partner(s)?

 Informing partners of their risk of an STI is a sensitive issue, so our staff can help you with this.
-Should you require treatment for a positive result iCaSH offer a partner notification service, however patients are able to inform partners for the need of screening.
+Should you require treatment for a positive result, iCaSH offer a partner notification service, however patients are able to inform partners for the need of screening.
 Partner notification options will be discussed with you during your consultation.

 Should you choose to let a member of the iCaSH team assist with the notification, you will be asked to give the name of your partner(s), age and contact details (preferably mobile number).
 This information is confidential - we will never share your details when contacting them.